oSoc14/code9000/README.md

 ## What is this?
 Schools can have a lot of activities throughout the year such as commitee meetings, open days for the public, kid's parties, etc. This can be hard to keep track of for parents.
 EduCal centralizes and creates an easy-to-use link to import the school's agenda.

 This project has been programmed during the open Summer of code 2014.

 ## Credit
-Authors: Bjorn Van Acker, Sander Meert, Nick Denys Copyright 2014 OKFN Belgium
+Authors: Bjorn Van Acker, Sander Meert, Nick Denys<br>
+Copyright 2014 OKFN Belgium

 Special thanks to the City of Ghent and Digipolis.